-Now that a direct connection between the left bank and the right bank of the river Scheldt is being constructed, a faster and more efficient connection will be possible.
-The Liefkenshoek Rail Link will provide an alternative for road traffic and the saturated Kennedy tunnel.
+Now that a direct connection between the left bank and the right bank of the river Scheldt has been constructed, a faster and more efficient connection is possible.
+The Liefkenshoek Rail Link provides an alternative for road traffic and the saturated Kennedy tunnel.
 Its route runs partially underground.